LCWIP map

 7) LCWIP

-An analysis of the Harrogate & Knaresborough LCWIP, how (if) it is being used in practice to inform bids for fuding, and the work we are doing to try to make it more comprehensive.
+An analysis of the Harrogate & Knaresborough LCWIP, how/if it is being used in practice, and the work we are doing to try to improve it.

 9) Congestion Survey

-The 2019 Congestion Survey and the mandate it gave NYCC to pursue an active travel agenda.
-This section also includes a brief look at TfN's Decarbonisation Strategy, the Yorkshire and Humber Climate Commission's Climate Action Plan, and the York and N Yorkshire Emissions Reduction Pathways.
+The 2019 Congestion Survey and the mandate it gave NYC to pursue an active travel agenda.
+This section also includes a brief look at local decarbonisation strategies.

 10) Solutions

-Solutions to the problems with NYCC's active travel programme.
+Solutions to the problems with NYC's active travel programme.